 Rosa: Cecil’s girlfriend trained in the healing arts to be helpful to him, just as her own mother became a White Mage to help her father, a Dragoon.
 All together now: aww…*gags* It breaks poor Rosa’s heart to see Cecil’s job slowly changing him, and when he is reported missing after the mission in Mist, she rushes off to find him, only to get lost in the Kaipo desert and to contract desert fever.
 Cecil finds her in this sorry state, cures her and decides to let her tag along, so that he can protect her (again: aww…*gags some more*).
 Rosa is a kind and gentle blonde and green-eyed girl in a white and pink outfit (green on her SNES sprite).
 Being a White Mage, she’s your main means of healing, and she also has the Pray command, which attempts to restore a small amount of HP to the party, but has a nasty habit of failing.
 Unlike former White Mages in the series, however, she can use bows and has the Aim command, which increases the accuracy and damage of her attacks.
 She can also use the more traditional staves, but that Aim command is there for a reason.
 Rosa is mostly presented as a stereotypical, helpless damsel-in-distress type, overly caring and kind.
 There’s a not single moment in the game where she thinks of herself before others.
 Yes, there’s something to be said for her being Cecil’s emotional anchor, and it is refreshing to have a story where there’s a couple that’s already established at the outset, and which both characters clearly draw strength from (this won’t be done again until Balthier and Fran in FFXII).
 But everything from her fanservice-y outfit to her withdrawing and demure behaviour just screams “cliché”.
 And that’s deeply annoying.

 Yang: This burly, brown-eyed man with a shaved head (except for a blonde moustache and Cossack’s ponytail) is the leader of the Monks of Fabul, the kingdom that houses the Wind Crystal.
 Cecil and co. meet him while crossing Mt Hobs on their way there.
 While out on a training excursion, his entire division got decimated by monsters, and he is in sore need of help when the party finds him.
 When they inform him of the impending attack by Baron, he decides to take them to the king of Fabul, and the party ends up assisting him in defending the city.
 Once he’s seen what Golbez(e) is capable of, he joins the party to help stop him.
 Yang is dignified, disciplined, devoted to his country, and has a wife who supports him through thick and thin (and who didn’t have a name until the PSP version of the game…).
-As behoves a Monk, he uses claws–one per hand–and attacks twice per turn.
+As behoves a Monk, he uses claws – one per hand – and attacks twice per turn.
 He has the Kick command, which makes him target the entire enemy party, the Build/Focus command, which makes his next attack more powerful, and the Endure/Brace command, which raises his defence for one turn.
+He’s also a rare example of fanservice involving a male character, due to constantly being shirtless.
 Yet, with all that, he somehow fails to make much of an impression on me.
 Sure, he kicks butt, and he’s a good guy, but that alone does not a compelling character make.
 There’s a startling episode involving him when he is reunited with the party after Cecil’s transformation, where no one really makes a big deal of something that should be (c.f.
 Cain/Kain).
 He also gets a later sidequest involving some fairies, his wife and the Frying Pan of Love.
 But apart from that, he’s pretty forgettable.

 Palom: After trying to defend Fabul, Cecil & co. decide to go back to Baron by sea, but their little expedition is cut short when Leviathan attacks them.
 Cecil wakes up alone on a beach near Mysidia and decides to seek help there.
 Of course, the memory of the Red Wings’ raid is still fresh in the villagers’ minds, and Cecil is less than welcome.
 However, he is profoundly repentant and wishes to be rid of his sins, which is why the Elder of Mysidia sends him to Mt Ordeals: if his regrets are genuine, he will be able to become a Paladin there.
 He doesn’t entirely trust Cecil though, so he assigns Palom and Porom, twin little mages-in-training, to spy on him.
 Palom is the boy.
 He has brown hair with a small ponytail and brown eyes and can be distinguished by his green-striped outfit and red cape.
 He’s a Black Mage and can equip daggers and rods.
 His special command is called Boast/Bluff and doubles the power of his next spell.
 He also has a joint command with Porom called Twin(cast), which makes them coordinate their casting to produce a powerful spell.
 The problem is that it takes quite a long time to charge, and you’ll probably get more damage out of Palom’s regular spells within the same timeframe.
 Personality-wise, Palom is rude, unruly and thinks he’s the greatest mage in the world.
-He also idolises Tella(h) and wants to become a Sage like him someday.
+Well, aside from Tella(h), whom he idolises, dreaming of becoming a Sage like him someday.
 Seeing Cecil’s genuine wish to atone, he gradually warms to his cause and, together with his sister, helps to save the party in a rather momentous episode.